Wennington, London: Government

 Wennington is within the Dagenham and Rainham UK Parliament constituency.
 The current MP is Jon Cruddas of the Labour Party.
 It forms part of the Rainham and Wennington electoral ward of Havering.
 The ward elects three councillors to Havering London Borough Council.
 All three of the councillors elected in the 2022 London local elections were the Conservative Party candidates.

 Geography

 The village of Wennington is a ribbon development extending southeast of Rainham, along Wennington Road (B1335) near the junction of the A13 road and New Road (A1306).
 It is about 2 km (over 1 mile) north of the River Thames.
 It consists of mostly scattered houses and the Wennington Hall farmhouse.
 The village population is around 300.
-In the south lie the barren Wennington Marshes, which now form part of the RSPB’s Rainham Marshes nature reserve.
+In the south lie the barren Wennington Marshes, which now form part of the RSPB's Rainham Marshes nature reserve.

 To the west and north Wennington has a boundary with Rainham, also in Havering, formed by the Common Watercourse.
-To the south there is a boundary in the middle of the River Thames with Erith in the London Borough of Bexley.
+To the south there is a boundary in the middle of the Thames with Erith in the London Borough of Bexley.
 To the east are Aveley and Purfleet in Thurrock.